Schedule of Events

 Crystal Ballroom AB

-Extended producer responsibility (EPR) is gaining more traction across the U.S., but how is the movement really unfolding?
+Extended producer responsibility (EPR) for packaging is gaining more traction across the U.S., but how is the movement really unfolding?
 In this session, industry experts highlight recent state developments and what they mean for producers, recyclers and policymakers.

 9:45 AM – 10:15 AM